lichenma/LeetCode-CheatSheet/README.md

 So essentially for the window sliding technique we use what we know about an existing window to determine properties for another window.

+*Algorithm*

+In the brute force approach, we repeatedly check a substring to see if it has duplicate characters but this is unnecessary.
+If a substring from index i to j-1 is already checked to have no duplicate characters we only need to check if s[j] is already in the substring.

+To check if a character is already in the substring we can scan the substring which leads to an O(n^2) algorithm but we can improve on this runtime using a HashSet as a sliding window to check if a character exists in the current set O(1).

+We use a HashSet to store the characters in the current window \[i,j) and then we slide the index j to the right, if it is not in the HashSet, we slide j further until s[j] is already in the HashSet.
+At this point we found the maximum size of substrings without duplicate characters starting with index i.
+If we do this for all i, then we obtain our answer.